CAFe Budapest Contemporary Arts Festival

-The Café Budapest Contemporary Art Festival (previously known as Budapest Autumn Festival) takes place between 05 – 21.
-October, 2018.
+The Café Budapest Contemporary Art Festival (previously known as Budapest Autumn Festival) takes place in October.

 The more than two-week event will be focusing on Béla Bartók Hungarian-born composer whose work and life are a source of inspiration for many local and international artists.